awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-sdk-batch.md

 # Batch transcriptions<a name="getting-started-sdk-batch"></a>

-You can create batch transcriptions using the URI of a media file located in an S3 bucket\.
-If you're unsure how to create an S3 bucket or upload your file, refer to [Create your first S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) and [Upload an object to your bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/uploading-an-object-bucket.html)\.
+You can create batch transcriptions using the URI of a media file located in an Amazon S3 bucket\.
+If you're unsure how to create an Amazon S3 bucket or upload your file, refer to [Create your first S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) and [Upload an object to your bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/uploading-an-object-bucket.html)\.

 ------
 #### [ Java ]